rokath/trice/docs/Common.md

+(work in progress...)

+- Not much to do:
+  - Copy config file [_triceConfig.h](https://github.com/rokath/trice/tree/master/srcTrice.C/_triceConfig.h) as `triceConfig.h` to your project or take it from one of the [test projects](https://github.com/rokath/trice/tree/master/test/)
+  - Add a few [small C-files](https://github.com/rokath/trice/tree/master/srcTrice.C/) to your project and include [trice.h](https://github.com/rokath/trice/tree/master/srcTrice.C/trice.h) where trices are used.

 - If you run tests apply the `-p=1` flag to avoid parallel execution: `go test ./... -p=1` This is slower but avoids trouble with the displayserver tests.